-Melanie Berry is a Senior Associate at The Asia Group, where she supports the Japan portfolio.
-She provides clients with detailed analysis of Japan’s political dynamics, regional trade and defense strategy, and market and regulatory trends in an array of industries, including manufacturing, pharmaceuticals, tourism, and IT.
-Melanie also focuses on the U.S.-Japan bilateral relationship, offering comprehensive insights across the political, economic, and security spheres.
+Melanie Berry is a Vice President at The Asia Group, where she focuses on the company’s Japan portfolio.
+She advises clients on the intersection of business and politics in Japan, geopolitics and the impact on global and Japanese corporate strategy, sales campaigns in aerospace defense, and market and regulatory trends in an array of industries, including IT, manufacturing, pharmaceuticals, and tourism.
+Melanie also advises clients on challenges and opportunities associated with Japan’s external relations with the United States, India, China, the ROK and ASEAN.

-Melanie’s comprehensive understanding of Japan’s politics, economics, and culture is built on her professional and personal experiences in the country.
-She worked for the Asia-Pacific Initiative, a Tokyo-based think tank, providing research, logistical, and administrative support for the 2017 Japan-U.S. Military Statesman Forum, an annual strategic dialogue convening high-level former and current officials from the Japan Self-Defense Forces and the U.S. military.
-Previously, Melanie also worked as an Assistant Language Teacher in Gunma Prefecture for the Japan Exchange and Teaching Program from 2013 to 2015.
+Melanie’s understanding of Japan’s politics, economy, and culture is based on nearly 10 years of professional experience working in and on the country.
+While at the Asia-Pacific Initiative, a Tokyo-based think tank, Melanie made important research and administrative contributions, including for the Japan-U.S. Military Statesman Forum.
+In addition to her academic work in Japan, Melanie was a teacher in Gunma Prefecture for the Japan Exchange and Teaching Program from 2013 to 2015.

-Melanie holds a Master of Arts in Asian Studies with a focus on Politics and Security from Georgetown University’s School of Foreign Service.
-Her research interests at Georgetown included U.S.-Japan alliance dynamics, Japan’s bilateral relations with South Korea, and the impact of historical memory and domestic politics on security cooperation.
-She also graduated from the University of Virginia with a Bachelor of Arts in History and Japanese Language and Literature and studied with the Kyoto Consortium for Japanese Studies at Doshisha University in Kyoto, Japan.
-She is proficient in Japanese and was raised in Williamsburg, Virginia.
+Melanie holds a Master of Arts in Asian Studies with a concentration in Politics and Security from Georgetown University’s Edmund A. Walsh School of Foreign Service.
+Her research interests at Georgetown included the U.S.-Japan alliance, Japan’s bilateral relations with South Korea, and the impact of historical memory and domestic politics on security cooperation.
+She earned a Bachelor of Arts in History and Japanese Language and Literature from the University of Virginia and studied at the Kyoto Consortium for Japanese Studies at Doshisha University in Kyoto, Japan.
+Originally from Williamsburg, Virginia, Melanie is proficient in Japanese.